 Queue

-React start to filter the data for profile, but remember, it is a non-urgent work!
+React starts rendering the filtered data for profile, but this re-render is non-urgent.

 Queue